gruntwork-io/docs/docs/2.0/reference/pipelines/configurations.md

 <HclListItem name="tofu-version" requirement="deprecated" type="string">
 <HclListItemDescription>
-Tofu version to use for plans and applies.
+OpenTofu version to use for plans and applies.
 Will be used if mise configuration is not present, but should removed in favor of [mise configuration](#example-mise-configuration).
 </HclListItemDescription>
 </HclListItem>